-The Maine Department of Education ESOL and Bilingual Programs Office supports schools with resources, guidance, and professional learning regarding language teaching and assessment, educational equity, state and federal policies, and many other related topics.
+The Maine Department of Education supports schools with resources, guidance, and professional learning regarding strategies for teaching and assessment, educational equity, state and federal policies, and many other related topics.

 (Multilingual learners were formerly referred to as English learners.
 See Honoring and Celebrating All Languages Spoken By Maine Students With the Shift to Multilingual Learners Terminology.)